Earl Long: 1939–1940

-The 1944 election
+1944 election

 In 1944, Long did not run for governor as many had expected, but instead for his earlier position as lieutenant governor on an intraparty ticket with former U.S. Representative Lewis L. Morgan of Covington in St. Tammany Parish across Lake Pontchartrain from New Orleans.
 Long led the party balloting for the second position in state government, but he lost the runoff to J. Emile Verret of New Iberia, the choice of incoming Governor Jimmie Davis.
 His previous elected position was as a member and president of the Iberia Parish School Board.

 Had Lewis Morgan not entered the second primary against Jimmie Davis, Long would have become lieutenant governor without a runoff.
 At the time, Louisiana law provided that there would be no statewide constitutional runoff elections unless there was also a second contest for governor.
 That rule did not apply to state legislative races, however.
 In the same campaign, the Long-endorsed candidate for attorney general, state Senator Joe T. Cawthorn of Mansfield, lost to the Davis-backed Fred S. LeBlanc.

 Long blamed his failure to become lieutenant governor in 1944 on Louisiana Secretary of State Wade O. Martin Jr., a former ally with whom he quarreled for many years thereafter.
 Years later, he repaid Martin politically.
 In 1957, Long pushed through a new law, taking jurisdiction of insurance and voting machines from the secretary of state's office and setting up two new patronage positions.
 Long appointed Rufus D. Hayes of Baton Rouge as the first insurance commissioner and Drayton Boucher of Webster Parish as the commissioner of voting machines.
 After Boucher decided not to run for office in the 1959–1960 election cycle, Long appointed Douglas Fowler of Red River Parish, who held the job for more than 20 years.